RBS avoids break-up with 38 billion pounds 'internal bad bank'

 “COSMETIC EXERCISE?”

-RBS said it would put 38 billion pounds of loans into a new “capital resolution division” next year, which would free up 10-11 billion pounds of capital.
+RBS said it would put 38 billion pounds ($61 billion) of loans into a new ‘capital resolution division’ next year, which would free up 10-11 billion pounds of capital.

-But critics said it was not very different to the bank’s existing non-core asset rundown program, which currently houses 45 billion pounds of problem loans and was expected to still have 20 billion in 2016.
-About half of the assets to go into the bad bank are currently held in that division.
+But critics said it was not much different to the bank’s existing non-core asset run-down program, which currently houses 45 billion pounds of problem loans and was expected to still have 20 billion in 2016.
+About half of the assets to go into the ‘bad bank’ are currently held in that division.

-“RBS already has an internal bad bank, so it’s just a question of moving some assets into it, shuffling loans around the disclosures; nothing really changes,” an executive at the shareholding institution said.
+“RBS already has an internal bad bank, so it’s just a question of moving some assets into it, shuffling loans around the disclosures; nothing really changes,” the shareholder said.

-The bank aims to run down 55-70 percent of the assets over the next two years, and hopes to remove all the assets from its balance sheet within three.
+The bank aims to run down between 55 percent and 70 percent of the assets over the next two years, and hopes to remove all the assets from its balance sheet within three.

 The bank said Britain’s financial watchdog has made it clear in recent months it expects banks to hold more capital, making it more important to sell or run down its bad assets.